casmlab/purpletag/README.md

     -r, --refresh-mocs     fetch latest legislator information from GovTrack -c, --counts           use hashtag count features instead of binary features -o, --overwrite        overwrite existing .scores files
+    -s, --score-mocs	   calculate MOC scores from tag scores
 ```

-These produce `.scores` files, one per `.tags` file.
+These produce `.scores` files and `.moc.scores`, one per `.tags` file.
 E.g.,
 `2014-05-02.365.scores` contains the scores for the hashtags used for the 365
-days prior to May 2, 2014.
+days prior to May 2, 2014. `2014-05-02.365.moc.scores` contains the scores for MOCs who used the hashtags scored in `2014-05-02.365.scores`.
 The scores range from -Inf (liberal) to +Inf
 (conservative).

-The scores are computed by the following approach:
+The tags' scores are computed by the following approach:

 1. Compute the [Chi-squared](http://en.wikipedia.org/wiki/Chi-squared_test) value for each hashtag (i.e., how correlated is it with a party?)
 2. Determine the signed version of this score (i.e., is it more indicative of liberals (-) or conservatives (+).